viamrobotics/docs/docs/components/movement-sensor/dual-gps-rtk.md

 The `dual-gps-rtk` model of movement sensor calculates a compass heading from two GPS movement sensors, and returns the midpoint position between the first and second GPS devices as its position.
 In addition to [`GetCompassHeading()`](/appendix/apis/components/movement-sensor/#getcompassheading), this model provides data for [`GetPosition()`](/appendix/apis/components/movement-sensor/#getposition) and [`GetAccuracy()`](/appendix/apis/components/movement-sensor/#getaccuracy).

-Make sure to physically connect your movement sensor to your machine's computer and turn it on.
+Physically connect your movement sensor to your machine's computer and power both on.
 Then, configure the movement sensor:

 {{< tabs >}}